jpelayo/JCAMO/README.md

 ## Dedication

-To the Spanish Army (I don't like our woodland pixel camo).
+To the Spanish Army (I don't like our woodland pixel camo; it is a micro-only dark mix).